 “The Future Is Faster Than You Think”

 In life, inspiration comes in forms you least expected.
-For the longest time, I’ve been told how I live in the future, and I should focus more on the present.
-More times than I can remember, I’ve been told I’m weird.
-Some gently suggested I’m misunderstood, for lack of a better word to describe, they think I’m far fetched.
+For the longest time, I’ve been told how I live in the future and should focus more on the present.
+I’ve been told I’m weird for as long as I can remember.
+Some gently suggested I’m misunderstood, for lack of a better word to describe it; they think I’m far-fetched.

 It doesn’t bother me, just that it would be nice for once that people could see what I see about the future and not think it’s a storyline for a fantasy movie.